Are Marshmallows Gluten-Free?

 That question is quite possibly “Smore” important than almost any other question known to mortal Man, Woman or Child…

-… Especially during summer camping and camp fire months or during holidays like Thanksgiving, Christmas or Easter when marshmallow filled and based treats like Smores, appropriately browned or blackened to a crisp campfire marshmallows, chocolate covered treats and confectioners delights succulently enhance by the delicate, sugary taste of the beloved marshmallow, are the norm…
+… Especially during summer camping and camp fire months or during holidays like Thanksgiving, Christmas or Easter when marshmallow filled and based treats like Smores, appropriately browned or blackened to a crisp campfire marshmallows, chocolate covered treats and confectioners delights succulently enhanced by the delicate, sugary taste of the beloved marshmallow, are the norm…

 … And the list is almost endless… much to the delight of children of all ages!